lucamegh/Lists/README.md

 ```
 Thanks to `DequeueAction` there's no need to preregister your cells.
 You just have to dequeue them.

-You can also create list view controllers with a publisher that emits an array of values. `ListViewController` will do an animated refresh as soon as new items are emitted.
+You can also create list view controllers with a publisher that emits an array of items. `ListViewController` will do an animated refresh as soon as new items are emitted.

 ```swift
 let recipes = cookbook.recipes().replaceError(with: []).eraseToAnyPublisher()